akshatasProjects/JS-Algo-freeCodeCamp/JS-CalorieCounter/ReadMe.md

 Assign item.value to a const variable called currVal.

+Step 61
+Remember that you wrote a function earlier to clean the user's input?
+You'll need to use that function here.

+Update your currVal declaration to be the result of calling cleanInputString with item.value.

+Step 62
+You also need to confirm the input is valid.
+Declare an invalidInputMatch variable, and assign it the result of calling your isInvalidInput function with currVal as the argument.

+Step 63
+Remember that your isInvalidInput function returns String.match, which is an array of matches or null if no matches are found.

+In JavaScript, values can either be truthy or falsy.
+A value is truthy if it evaluates to true when converted to a Boolean.
+A value is falsy if it evaluates to false when converted to a Boolean. null is an example of a falsy value.

+You need to check if invalidInputMatch is truthy – you can do this by passing the variable directly to your if condition (without a comparison operator).
+Here's an example of checking the truthiness of helloWorld.

+Step 64
+Browsers have a built in alert() function, which you can use to display a pop-up message to the user.
+The message to display is passed as the argument to the alert() function.

+Using a template literal, in your if block, call the alert() function to tell the user "Invalid Input: ", followed by the first value in the invalidInputMatch array.

+Step 65
+In programming, null is meant to represent the absence of a value.
+In this case, if the user enters an invalid input, you want to alert them and then return null to indicate that the function has failed.

+Still within your if block, set isError to true and return null.

+Step 66
+Remember that return ends the execution of a function.
+After your if block, you need to handle the logic for when the input is valid.
+Because your if statement returns a value, you do not need an else statement.

+Use the addition assignment operator to add currVal to your calories total.
+You'll need to use the Number constructor to convert currVal to a number.

+The Number constructor is a function that converts a value to a number.
+If the value cannot be converted, it returns NaN which stands for "Not a Number".

+Step 67
+After your for loop has completed, return the calories value.

+Step 68
+Now it's time to start putting it all together.
+Declare an empty calculateCalories function, which takes a parameter named e.
+This function will be another event listener, so the first argument passed will be the browser event – e is a common name for this parameter.

+Step 69
+You will be attaching this function to the submit event of the form.
+The submit event is triggered when the form is submitted.
+The default action of the submit event is to reload the page.
+You need to prevent this default action using the preventDefault() method of your e parameter.

+Add a line to your calculateCalories function that calls the preventDefault() method on the e parameter.
+Then, reset your global error flag isError to false.

+Step 70
+Your function needs to get the values from the entries the user has added.

+Declare a breakfastNumberInputs variable, and give it the value of calling document.querySelectorAll() with the selector #breakfast input[type='number'].
+This will return any number inputs that are in the #breakfast element.

+Step 71
+Using that same syntax, query your number inputs in the #lunch element and assign them to lunchNumberInputs.

+Step 72
+Following the same pattern, query for your number inputs in the #dinner, #snacks, and #exercise elements.
+Assign them to variables following the naming scheme of the previous two.

+Step 73
+Now that you have your lists of elements, you can pass them to your getCaloriesFromInputs function to extract the calorie total.

+Declare a breakfastCalories variable, and assign it the result of calling getCaloriesFromInputs with breakfastNumberInputs as the argument.

+Step 74
+Now declare a lunchCalories variable, and give it the value of calling getCaloriesFromInputs with your lunchNumberInputs.

+Step 75
+Following this same pattern, declare variables for the number inputs in the #dinner, #snacks, and #exercise elements.
+Assign them the appropriate getCaloriesFromInputs calls.

+Step 76
+You also need to get the value of your #budget input.
+You already queried this at the top of your code, and set it to the budgetNumberInput variable.
+However, you used getElementById, which returns an Element, not a NodeList.

+A NodeList is an array-like object, which means you can iterate through it and it shares some common methods with an array.
+For your getCaloriesFromInputs function, an array will work for the argument just as well as a NodeList does.

+Declare a budgetCalories variable and set it to the result of calling getCaloriesFromInputs – pass an array containing your budgetNumberInput as the argument.

+Step 77
+Your getCaloriesFromInputs function will set the global error flag isError to true if an invalid input is detected.
+Add an if statement to your calculateCalories function that checks the truthiness of your global error flag, and if it is truthy then use return to end the function execution.

+Step 78
+It is time to start preparing your calculations.
+Start by declaring a consumedCalories variable, and assign it the sum of breakfastCalories, lunchCalories, dinnerCalories, and snacksCalories (note that order matters for the tests).
+Be sure to do this after your if statement.

+Step 79
+Now declare a remainingCalories variable, and give it the value of subtracting consumedCalories from budgetCalories and adding exerciseCalories.

+Step 80
+You need to know if the user is in a caloric surplus or deficit.
+A caloric surplus is when you consume more calories than you burn, and a caloric deficit is when you burn more calories than you consume.
+Burning as many calories as you consume is called maintenance, and can be thought of as a surplus or deficit of 0, depending on your goals.

+Declare a surplusOrDeficit variable.
+Then use a ternary operator to set surplusOrDeficit to the string "Surplus" or "Deficit" depending on whether remainingCalories is less than 0.
+If it is less than 0, then surplusOrDeficit should be "Surplus".
+Otherwise, it should be "Deficit".

 ## Important to Note:

 - The character class \s will match any whitespace character.
 Add this to your regex pattern. regex= /\+-\s/